kailash-manasarovar/statement/docs/timeline/2022/july.md

 ![Jet splitting](../../content/images/jet-splitting.gif)

+### The abomination of desolation in the holy place

+- Could Lindisfarne be another one of those holy places mentioned in Daniel and Matthew?
+- I don't think so.. at least not this trip.
+- More likely in the month of November 2019 when I stayed there.

 ## Glastonbury

 - A stone expert in Glastonbury High Street tells me that jet stone is related to Archangel Michael and puts the pieces in a silver holder which I wear around my neck.
 - I start a detox program at a healing centre on Wearyall Hill.

+### The abomination of desolation in the holy place

+- Could Glastonbury be another one of those holy places mentioned in Daniel and Matthew?

 ### Crystal dreaming